usnistgov/fireflow/STANDARD.md

 ### *$UNSTAINEDCENTERS*

-For all versions, `fireflow` will ensure all measurement names in this keyword matches a *$PnN*.
+For FCS 3.2, `fireflow` will ensure all measurement names in this keyword matches a *$PnN*.

 ### Timestamp keywords